 Coinomi Wallet (Mobile and Desktop)

 Coinomi is a popular wallet solution for people who prefer to store their cryptocurrency on mobile devices.
-It allows you to securely store, manage and exchange Bitcoin, Ethereum, and more than 500 other blockchain assets, including Zcash.
-It was launched in 2014 by blockchain technology experts with a “proven track record in Fintech, cryptocurrencies and entrepreneurship”.
-Originally available only for iOS and Android, it saw a desktop version released back at the tail end of 2018.
+It allows you to securely store, manage and exchange Bitcoin, Ethereum, and more than 500 other blockchain assets.
+It was launched in 2014 by blockchain technology experts with a “proven track record in Fintech, cryptocurrencies, and entrepreneurship.”
+Initially available only for iOS and Android, it saw a desktop version released back at the tail end of 2018.
 It offers the same features as the wallets above and more:

 - One-click cross-chain payment processing